 Another common myth says that red cars are more prone to accidents and ticketing than other colours.
 This myth also has no factual base; Police issue tickets on flawed driving only, regardless of what paint your vehicle is.
 Similarly, accidents occur due to poor driving choices in most cases.
 There is no accident data available to back this myth.

 Some people claim they have trouble noticing grey cars on the road, making grey vehicles more accident-prone.
 If there were some reality to this claim, a red car would never end up in an accident, as it is easily visible to other drivers on the road.

-So, a car’s shade plays in accidents.
-But there are so many other factors involved in accidents that it is impossible to imply a certain car paint causes more of them.
+So, a car’s shade might play a small role in accidents.
+But there are so many other factors involved in accidents that it is impossible to imply specific car paint causes more of them.

 When it comes to colours, people have diverse personal preferences.
-A vehicle’s resale is one of the main thing’s buyers consider when deciding which new cars to buy.
-So, for those who are fretting about the resale value of the vehicle they are buying, they should consider the colour options before making the purchase.
+A vehicle’s resale is one of the buyer’s main things when deciding which new cars to buy.
+So, those who are fretting about the resale value of the vehicle they are buying should consider the colour options before making the purchase.
 It will give you enough time to decide on one, preferably the best seller.

 Moreover, to know the actual colour of the car you purchase, run a free car history check with us.
 You can identify the vehicle’s colour change history from our basic vehicle check (also called registration check).
 It reveals the colour change history and the details on the number of previous owners, plate change history, scrapped status, etc.